Kingsly62/fresh_landing_page/READMe.md

 ## Support and contact details

-.Incase of agent support ,you can call/Whatsapp
+Incase of agent support ,you can call/Whatsapp
 via:

 .Phone number 1: +254758249045